minikN/Tuzk/README.md

     tuzk -ng rofi -f ~/.config/rofi/globals.rasi
     INFO: Created /home/user/.config/tuzk/generators/rofi

 Now take a look at `~/.config/tuzk/generators/rofi`.
 Couple of new files here.
-The `rofi_pre` and `rofi_post` files are simple bash scripts that will be executed before and after the theme has been applied. move, create or delete some files before or after the theme has been applied?
-Put it in `rofi_post` or `rofi_pre` (You can access all scheme values [colors, name, ...] inside the bash script.
+The `rofi_pre` and `rofi_post` files are simple bash scripts that will be executed before and after the theme has been applied.
+Need to move, create or delete some files before or after the theme has been applied?
+Put it in `rofi_post` or `rofi_pre` (You can access all theme values [colors, name, ...] inside the bash script.
 Take a look at the lists and read section to find out how).

 Open `~/.config/tuzk/generators/rofi/rofi_settings`.
 If you specified a source file with the `-f/--file` flag, the target variable will be set to that file.
-If you apply a theme later, Tuzk will copy the generated rofi theme to that path (and override any existing file in the process).
+If you apply a theme later, Tuzk will copy the generated theme to that path (and override any existing file in the process).
 If you don't want this, simply comment the line out.
 The `mode` will be set to `hex` by default.
 Read the mode section to find out what it's about.

 Now open `~/.config/tuzk/generators/rofi/rofi_template`.
 If you specified a file, this will be a carbon copy of that file.
 If not, it will be a blank file with a couple of comments.
 Just be sure to remove all comments (lines starting with `#`) when you're done, because they may cause parse issue for the application you wrote the generator for after you apply the theme.

 In this file you want to replace every value with a placeholder containing the name of the variable you want to replace it with surrounded by two `%` symbols.
 So in case of our rofi example, we want to replace the line
 `bg: #000000;` with `bg: %%bg%%;`.
 When creating a theme, Tuzk will read that placeholder and replace it with whatever you specified in your color scheme.
-After doing that to all line our rofi theme file should look like this:
+After doing that to all lines our rofi theme file should look like this:

     * {
         /* These variables get changed automatically through